|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Visit our health centers on either campus during operational hours (listed below) to obtain, and/or submit a Student Psychological Services Intake Packet.
 You can also download this packet from our website at: www.santarosa.edu/for_students/student-services/student-health-services/download-forms/forms/sps-intake-packet.pdf.

-If you are in crisis and need immediate attention, please stop by our offices any time we are open and clearly let the staff know that you would like to be seen right away.
+Students experiencing a psychiatric or medical emergency should call 911 or go to an emergency room.
+If you are in an urgent (non-emergency) situation, please stop by our offices any time we are open and clearly let the staff know that you would like to be seen right away.

 Santa Rosa Campus: